-Basic science research is conducted to help doctors better understand what causes a disease, how well current treatments work and to develop new treatments.
+- Basic science research: Basic research helps doctors better understand what causes a disease and how well current treatments work.
+This research also helps develop new treatments.
 It is conducted in laboratories by looking at the cells and the molecular breakdowns of a disease.

-Clinical Investigation is research that directly involves people.
-It includes testing current and new treatments, procedures or preventive approaches.
+- Clinical investigation: Clinical investigation is research that directly involves people.
+It includes testing current and new treatments, procedures, or preventive approaches.